Trauma Sensitive Yoga

 - Bessel van der Kalk, The Body Holds The Score

-My extensive training with Trauma Centre Trauma Sensitive Yoga (TCTSY) is a unique validated clinical adjunct therapy that helps support survivors of complex trauma (C-PTSD) and post-traumatic stress disorder (PTSD) in re-connecting mind and body.
-Trauma Sensitive Yoga has foundations in Trauma Theory, Attachment Theory, Neuroscience and Hatha Yoga practice.
+I’ve trained extensively with the Trauma Centre, Trauma-Sensitive Yoga (TCTSY) — a unique validated, clinical adjunct therapy that supports survivors of complex trauma (C-PTSD) and post-traumatic stress disorder (PTSD) in re-connecting mind and body.

 Why Trauma-Informed Yoga Matters

-By incorporating mindfulness, breathwork, and gentle, intentional movement, trauma-sensitive yoga helps individuals develop vital skills for self-regulation and resilience.
-Rather than forcing the body into specific shapes or demanding perfection, this practice fosters a compassionate relationship with oneself—one that honors autonomy and personal choice.
+By incorporating mindfulness, breathwork, and gentle, intentional movement, trauma-sensitive yoga helps you develop vital skills for self-regulation and resilience.
+Instead of forcing shapes or striving for perfection, this approach simply, invites you to notice sensation, cultivate awareness, and practice making small choices for yourself — all essential steps in restoring a sense of agency.

 What is Trauma?